 Welcome to Camp with a Ramp!

-Six years have passed since the last spinal cord injury retreat.
+Seven years have passed since the last spinal cord injury retreat.
 With a new name inspired by a past camper, volunteer, and friend, the Neuro and Brain Community Foundation hosted the 1st annual Camp with a Ramp located at Whispering Hope Ranch, near Christopher Creek, AZ, July 27-30, 2017.
-Approximately 80 campers with various spinal cord injuries or diseases, caregivers, family members and volunteers gathered for 3-day cabin camping experience.
-Throughout the stay participants got to choose from a wide variety of activities including: horseback riding, fishing, kayaking, archery, crafts, animal interaction, basketball, lacrosse, handcycling and educational discussion groups.
-In this way each camper tailored their retreat experience to their own personal interests and abilities.
+Approximately 80 campers (with various spinal cord injuries or diseases), caregivers, family members and volunteers gathered for 3-day cabin camping experience.
+Throughout the stay, participants got to choose from a wide variety of activities including: horseback riding, fishing, kayaking, archery, crafts, animal interaction, basketball, lacrosse, handcycling and educational discussion groups.
+In this way, each camper tailored their retreat experience to their own personal interests and abilities.
 Additionally, each night featured an all-camp activity including a campfire with s’mores, live music and dancing, and a casino night.

 The hard work that went into putting on this event was well worth the reaction from our campers.